oneapi-src/oneMKL/docs/domains/sparse_linear_algebra.rst

 Currently known limitations:

-- Using ``spmv`` with a ``type_view`` other than ``matrix_descr::general`` will throw an ``oneapi::mkl::unimplemented`` exception.
+- Using ``spmv`` with a ``type_view`` other than ``matrix_descr::general`` will throw a ``oneapi::mkl::unimplemented`` exception.
 - The COO format requires the indices to be sorted by row then by column.
-It is not required to set the property ``oneapi::mkl::sparse::matrix_property::sorted`` to a sparse matrix handle.
 See the `rocSPARSE COO documentation
   <https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/how-to/basics.html#coo-storage-format>`_.
+  Sparse operations using matrices with the COO format without the property ``matrix_property::sorted`` will throw a ``oneapi::mkl::unimplemented`` exception.
 - The CSR format requires the column indices to be sorted within each row.
-It is not required to set the property ``oneapi::mkl::sparse::matrix_property::sorted`` to a sparse matrix handle.
 See the `rocSPARSE CSR documentation
   <https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/how-to/basics.html#csr-storage-format>`_.
+  Sparse operations using matrices with the CSR format without the property ``matrix_property::sorted`` will throw a ``oneapi::mkl::unimplemented`` exception.
 - The same sparse matrix handle cannot be reused for multiple operations ``spmm``, ``spmv``, or ``spsv``.
-Doing so will throw an ``oneapi::mkl::unimplemented`` exception.
+Doing so will throw a ``oneapi::mkl::unimplemented`` exception.
 See `#332
   <https://github.com/ROCm/rocSPARSE/issues/332>`_.